-- All students are expected to wear the entire uniform at all times whenever they are on school property or are attending a school activity unless permission is expressly granted for a game or dance, etc. - Transfer students will be allowed two days' grace time to acquire the uniform. - Total uniform must be visible at all times.
-No hats (or headgear of any type) may be worn indoors unless during character education or designated student activities such as but not limited to Dr. Seuss or Drug awareness week activities - 4.
-No coats, jackets, or other outerwear, may be worn indoors. - No decorations, logos or writing allowed on the outside of the uniform.
-Polo style shirts, long/short sleeve tee-shirts, and crew/zip hooded sweat shirts with the school logo may also be worn. - No large jewelry; if worn, necklaces must be worn under the tops.
+1. All students are expected to wear the entire uniform at all times whenever they are on school property or are attending a school activity unless permission is expressly granted for a game or dance, etc.

+2. Transfer students will be allowed two days' grace time to acquire the uniform.

+3. Total uniform must be visible at all times.No hats (or headgear of any type) may be worn indoors unless during character education or designated student activities such as but not limited to Dr. Suess or Drug awareness week activities

+4. No coats, jackets, or other outerwear, including sweatshirts, may be worn indoors, with the exception of school logo and/or name.

+5. No decorations, logos or writing allowed on the outside of the uniform.
+Polo style shirts, long/short sleeve tee-shirts, and crew/zip hooded sweatshirts with the school logo may also be worn.

+6. No large jewelry; if worn, necklaces must be worn under the tops.